 How to Reshape Your Body Though Different Types of Exercise.
 Where Does Physical Therapy Fit In?

 Now that 2019 is upon us I know everyone, including myself, is thinking about getting back into working out in an attempt to develop a healthier lifestyle.
 Before you begin there are several important factors to take into consideration before you decide what is right for you.
 There are many different types of exercises all with associated benefits and risks, and it is critical to determine what is most appropriate in order to ensure that you prevent injury but that you reach the goals you set for yourself.
-Today’s blog post will delve into different types of exercises, the associated benefits/risks, and most importantly how a Physical Therapist can help you not only develop a plan but maintain the healthy habits throughout the course of your New Year’s Resolution.
+Today’s blog post will delve into different types of exercises, along with the associated benefits and risks.
+We'll also talk about not only how physical therapy can help with preventative care, but how a Physical Therapist can help you develop a plan and maintain the healthy habits throughout the course of your New Year’s Resolution.

 Types of Exercises: